Manny-D/AWS-Security-Hub/README.md

 ![EventBridge Rules](https://github.com/Manny-D/AWS-Security-Hub/assets/99146530/a52ea06e-e71d-44b3-b0b9-3b2ce9e24387)

-Once completed, it can be located on the left pane under <b>Events / Rules</b>.
+Once completed, it will populate in the Rules list.
+It can also be located on the left pane under <b>Events / Rules</b>.

 <br>